michaelmaguire/exchange/docs/DESIGN_OVERVIEW.md

 # Basic design today

 A set of processes are arranged around a UDP multicast 'bus'.
-Input nodes on the edge of the system will accept order inputs from external sources (such as other financial institutions or an exchanges trading web front end) and introduce orders into the system by serializing the orders as UDP message packets.
+Input nodes on the edge of the system will accept order inputs from external sources (such as, our test app or our CSV reader) and introduce orders into the system by serializing the orders as UDP message packets.

 ![Initial system](/docs/Today_UDP_multicast_exchange_diagram.jpeg)

+The design of the system effectively represents an inversion of the traditional database-centered approach from decades ago.

 Currently Google Protobufs was chosen to encode message data for UDP package transmission, but different, possibly more efficient packet formats could we switched to in the future thanks to a 4 byte little-endian packet "magic" identifier and 4 byte version number prefixed into each packet (always version your formats!).